rlmcpherson/s3gof3r/README.md

 ## Installation

-s3gof3r is written in Go and requires a Go installation.
+s3gof3r is written in Go and requires go 1.5 or later.
 It can be installed with `go get` to download and compile it from source.
-To install the command-line tool, `gof3r`:
+To install the command-line tool, `gof3r` set `GO15VENDOREXPERIMENT=1` in your environment:

     $ go get github.com/rlmcpherson/s3gof3r/gof3r